AI in the public sector. Hear about some real-world applications for transformation on Wednesday 9 July

 What is cyber security?

-Cyber security is the practice of protecting computer systems and networks from theft, damage, or unauthorised access.
+Cyber security is the practice of protecting computer systems, data and networks from theft, damage, or unauthorised access.
 In today’s digital landscape, cyber security is crucial because organisations and individuals rely heavily on technology for daily operations and data storage, making them vulnerable to various cyber threats.
-For UK local governments, this is particularly critical due to the sensitive information they handle, including citizens’ personal data and essential public services.
-Cyber threats to local government bodies include ransomware attacks that can disrupt services, supply chain attacks, and advanced persistent threats (APTs) that can compromise systems and infrastructure.
-The increasing use of cloud services and Internet of Things (IoT) devices by local councils introduces further vulnerabilities, which threat actors can exploit.

 Why is cyber security important for the public sector?

-Cyber Security is crucial for local governments and their digital infrastructure.
-Local authorities can use cyber security to support their digital transformation initiatives and protect themselves and the citizens they serve:
+For the public sector, this is particularly critical due to the sensitive information they handle, including citizens’ personal data and essential public services.
+Local authorities can use cyber security to support their digital transformation initiatives and protect themselves and the citizens they serve.

 Who is Cyber@Socitm for?